1. Frida Shine

 Heart of the Country - the second single in UK

-Frida made an appearance in the Belgian talk-show "Mike" in the autumn.
-She performed "Come To Me" and "Shine" and talked with the show host about song festivals and ABBA's future.
+Frida made an appearance in the Belgian talk-show "Mike".
+She performed "Come To Me" and "Shine" and talked with the show host about song festivals and ABBA's (no)future.

 Holland